- Written by london.pe

 - Sponsorship letters supported by sponsor/s’ latest bank statement (if applicable)

-- Visa fee in the form of a postal money order (in the UK) or bank draft (Ireland), paid out to the Philippine Embassy:
+- Single Entry Visa Processing Fee in the form of a postal money order (in the UK) or bank draft (Ireland), paid out to the Philippine Embassy:

 - GBP 20 (For seafarers)